Jsiewierski11/AIMLEditor/README.md

 # AIMLEditor
-A graphical AIML editor written in python and pyqt5.
+A graphical AIML editor written in python 3 and pyqt5.

 # GUI
+The editor has 2 different displays.
+- A text edit display akin to notepad++
+- A graphical view to display conversation flow (Coming soon)
-The Node Editor is borrowed from [here](https://gitlab.com/pavel.krupala/pyqt-node-editor-tutorials)
+    - The Node Editor for the graph view is borrowed from [here](https://gitlab.com/pavel.krupala/pyqt-node-editor-tutorials)

 # Notes about the Project